renanmav/pycst/CONTRIBUTING.md

 # Contributing to pycst

-Hello and Welcome do pycst!
+Hello and Welcome to pycst!

 We love pull requests from everyone.
 By participating in this project, you agree to abide by our [code of conduct](CODE-OF-CONDUCT.md).